 Nontrinitarianism is a theological view of God that rejects the doctrine of the Trinity.
 Any group that denies that God exists in three eternal, co-equal Persons sharing one nature in perfect unity is nontrinitarian.
 Within Christianity, broadly defined, are nontrinitarian groups that believe that God the Father is God but that Jesus and the Holy Spirit are not fully equal to Him.

 There are several false ideas related to nontrinitarianism.
-There is adoptionism, which says that Jesus was “adopted” as the Son of God at some point during His earthly life—at His baptism, ascension, or resurrection, for example.
+There is adoptionism, which says that Jesus was “adopted” as the Son of God at some point during His earthly life—at His baptism, resurrection, or ascension, for example.
 There is also modalism, which asserts that God is an indivisible being who manifests Himself as one of three Persons at various times.
 Also, there is subordinationism, which says the Son and Holy Spirit are subordinate to the Father in nature and being.
 Nontrinitarian groups claiming the name of Christ include the Jehovah’s Witnesses, Mormons, Swedenborgians, Christadelphians, members of the United Church of God, and Oneness Pentecostals.

 Nontrinitarianism is problematic because it is unbiblical and, at least in some forms, it makes Jesus Christ less than God.
 The deity of Christ is clearly supported by Scripture.
 Jesus said to the religious Jews, “I and the Father are one” (John 10:30).
 The Jews rightly took this to mean that Jesus was claiming equality with the Father.
 They replied, “You, a mere man, claim to be God!”
 (John 10:33).
 Then they tried to stone Him, which was the proper response to blasphemy, according to the law (Leviticus 24:16).